CleverBytes/acl/README.md

 and run "mix deps.get"
-thn you need to add :acl to your application and also add configuration for :acl in your config file
+then you need to add :acl to your application and also add configuration for :acl in your config file

     config :acl, Acl.Repo,
-       adapter: Ecto.Adapters.Postgres,
-       username: "user",
-       password: "pass",
-       database: "db",
+       repo: MyApp.Repo

 you also need to run migrations for acl, which creates tables required for the acl, you can find migrations inside acl folder in your deps directory.